 A: Protected, as I accomplished what’s needed and no one can blame me for anything.

 Q3: What do you think your perfectionism is attempting to shield you from?

 She realized that the standards she has for herself belong to her parents and are not really hers.
-She thought by holding on to their standards she would make them happier.
+She thought that by holding on to their standards, she would make them happier.
 However, this exhausted her and made her parents unhappy, despite their admiration for her perfectionist nature.

 I assisted her in revealing her deepest fear, then healing her past wounds, removing the scars from her memories, and replacing them with an empowering perspective.
-When she did that and let go of those others people’s expectations, she began to live with fulfillment and enjoying her success.
+When she did that and let go of other people’s expectations, she began to live with fulfillment and enjoy her success.

 This missing piece is internal, and it stems primarily from conflicting values and the desire to achieve your dreams while holding others’ expectations.

 What about you?
 Have you found your missing puzzle piece?

 If not, please contact me at [email protected]